LoginRadius/engineering-portal/content/blog/environment-variables-in-golang/index.md

 ## Viper package

-> Viper is a complete configuration solution for Go applications including 12-Factor apps.
+> Viper is a complete configuration solution for Go applications including twelve-factor apps.
 It is designed to work within an application and can handle all types of configuration needs and formats.

 [Viper](https://github.com/spf13/viper) supports many file formats to load environment variables, e.g., Reading from JSON, TOML, YAML, HCL, envfile and Java properties config files.
 So in this example, we will look at how to load environment variables from a YAML file.